A Guide to Exploring Vineyards from Chilham

 What else is there to do in Chilham?

-Visit Chilham Castle and its grounds (open for select events and tours).
+- Visit Chilham Castle and its historic grounds, open for select events and tours.

-Stroll through the Tudor square, one of the prettiest in Kent.
+- Stroll through the Tudor square, widely regarded as one of Kent’s prettiest.

-Walk the Stour Valley Way, which runs right through the village.
+- Walk sections of the Stour Valley Way, which runs through the village and countryside.

-Use Chilham as a base to explore Canterbury (10 minutes away).
+- Use Chilham as a base to explore nearby Canterbury, just 10 minutes away by train or car.

 Where to eat and drink in Chilham